 This recipe for kale chips fits the bill plus it's a great way to use up extra leafy greens from your garden.

-You new healthy snack solution to the rescue is — Kale Chips.
-(We have even taken to eating them as a side dish when I need a fast veggie !)
+We have even taken to eating these as a side dish when I need a veggie dish on the fly :-)!)

 Kale Chips, you say?
 Why make Kale Chips?

 - They taste great.
 Really.
 Just ask my kids and everyone else whom I've shared them with

 - Save tons of money!
 They cost $69/lb on one site and $43/lb on another.
 Ugh!

 - Kale is super easy to grow.
 You can even still grow it now in a lot of areas of the country.

 If you remember from my post on Considering a CSA? – Information You Must Know, an over-abundance of greens (especially kale) was one of the hardest things about participating in a CSA.

 This year, though we are quite happy with our CSA experience, we still have a bit too much kale and chard, especially considering that our kale is one of the crops that really decided to do well in our garden (we still need to figure our why our zucchini seems to be the only zucchini resistant to growing :-).